9 Reusable Products to Replace Common Household Goods

 Reusable Silicone Food Storage Bags

-These eco-friendly reusable bags (6 for $21) are leak-proof and feature airtight seals to keep your food fresh and safe.
+These eco-friendly reusable bags are leak-proof and feature airtight seals to keep food fresh and safe.
 They’re a wonderful alternative to the waste of disposable plastic zip-top bags.
-The silicone bags are microwavable and dishwasher- and refrigerator-safe.
-Did you know you can get reusable baby food pouches?
+Plus, reusable silicone bags are microwavable and dishwasher- and refrigerator-safe.
+Psst!
+You can also get reusable baby food pouches.

 Stainless Steel Straws

 Straws are undoubtedly a luxury, and by no means a necessity.
-Swap out harmful plastic straws for reusable stainless steel straws, which won’t become soggy like some other eco-friendly alternatives on the market.
-These straws (8 for $5) are heavy-metal free and 100 percent food contact safe.
+Swap out harmful plastic straws for stainless steel straws, which won’t become soggy like some other eco-friendly alternatives on the market.
+These reusable straws are heavy-metal-free and 100% food=contact-safe.
 They can even keep your drinks cold for a longer time!
-Up your sustainability game with these ways to recycle bottles and jars.

 Natural Pot Scrubbers

-Sponges are one of the germiest items in the kitchen!
-They also need to be replaced often.
-Avoid the waste of throw-away sponges by switching to these reusable scrubbers (2 for $7) made from cotton and non-toxic hardener.
-If you love to clean, check out these quick cleaning tips to help you clean your house fast.
+Sponges are one of the germiest items in the kitchen—they also need to be replaced often.
+Avoid the waste of throw-away sponges by switching to these reusable scrubbers made from cotton and non-toxic hardener.

 Stainless Steel Water Bottle

 Fill up a reusable water bottle before you leave the house for the day, then refill it later at water fountains, soda fountains in restaurants or the water filter at your office.
-This tumbler ($30) will save you money and leave fewer disposable plastic water bottles in circulation, which protects the environment.
-YETI is a reputable brand that keeps your drinks as cold or hot as science allows.
-Think it’s okay to leave a plastic water bottle in your car?
-Well, it’s not!
-Here’s why.
+This Yeti insulated tumbler saves money and leaves fewer disposable plastic water bottles in circulation, which protects the environment.
+Bonus: Drinks stay cold, or hot, for hours.

 Rechargeable Crank Flashlight

-Keep batteries out of landfills by switching to a rechargeable flashlight ($18).
-It’s powered by a hand crank; one minute of cranking produces eight minutes of lighting.
+Keep batteries out of landfills by switching to a rechargeable flashlight.
+It’s powered by a hand crank, and one minute of cranking produces eight minutes of lighting.
 It’s also solar-powered, which let’s you avoid plug-in charging.

 Reusable Shopping Bags

-Plastic shopping bags from the grocery store are so wasteful they’re banned in some places.
+Plastic shopping bags from the grocery store are so wasteful that they’re banned in some places.
 Dumped into oceans, fish and other marine life often mistake the bags for prey.
 The plastic clogs their stomach or digestive tracts, leading to malnutrition and starvation.
-Avoid harming the planet by choosing a reusable shopping bag (3 for $25) to carry your groceries and other items.
-Here’s how to clean your reusable grocery bags.
+Avoid harming the planet by choosing a reusable shopping bag to carry groceries (and make sure to keep it clean!).

 Reusable Compost Bags

-If you’re composting, you’re already living a life of less waste.
-Take your green game to the next level by investing in these reusable compost bags (3 for $19) made from a quality outdoor fabric designed to withstand the harsh conditions of inclement weather and changing seasons.
+If you’ve started composting, you’re already living a life of less waste.
+Take your green game to the next level by investing in these reusable compost bags made from a quality outdoor fabric designed to withstand the harsh conditions of inclement weather and changing seasons.
 The fabric mesh is breathable, which ensures no vinegar or rotten egg smell.
-Next, read about how to start composting at home.